 It has sufficient room for future growth given its ability to increase the train length, network, terminal capacity expansion, and surplus land and locomotives availability.
 Customers prefer rail-based transportation as it is the safest, cost-effective, and environmentally friendly means to ship.
-Canadian Pacific is trusted by reputed names like Shell, ExxonMobil, Honda, Suncor, Loblaw, Home Depot, Cenovus, Cargill, etc.
+Canadian Pacific is trusted by reputed names like Shell, ExxonMobil, Honda, Suncor, Loblaws, Home Depot, Cenovus, Cargill, etc.

 Canadian Pacific is in a good position to leverage its leading market share in the Canadian railroad industry and take advantage of Canada’s growing trade industry.
 Canadian Pacific should benefit from the strong fundamentals for grain, potash, and coal.

 Positive news around U.S. trade settlements and talks with China should encourage commodity exports.
 On the merchandise front, CP continues to drive success through its impeccable service, strong utilization of its assets and transloads network.
 The company’s transload strategy is poised to succeed given its unique terminal capacity and land for low-cost expansion.

-Canadian Pacific has grown its dividend by more than 21% CAGR over the last three years and last raised it by 27%.
-It has increased its dividend for four consecutive years and has an average annual yield of 1% currently.
-A low payout ratio of 19% provides plenty of room for future dividend growth.
-It returned over $1.5 billion to shareholders through share buybacks and dividends in 2019.
+Canadian Pacific has grown its dividend by more than 12% CAGR over the last decade and last raised it by 14.5%.
+It has increased its dividend for five consecutive years to become a dividend aristocrat and has an average annual yield of 0.84% currently.

 The railroad is a highly capital intensive business constantly requiring upgrades to networks and railroads and large investment in capacity expansion.
 Canadian Pacific is also investing in network upgrades.
 Its strong pipeline of high return projects should support dividend growth in the future.

 With extensive years of experience under its belt, Canadian Pacific Railway has gained the reputation of a global transportation solution provider.
 The company operates in a highly regulated environment which acts as a significant entry barrier for any newcomer.

-Canadian Pacific should comfortably continue its dividend growth streak in the future.
+CP Rail should comfortably continue its dividend growth streak in the future.
 It is uniquely positioned to leverage its low-cost base and best in class service to grow with its customers.
 As a leading railroad transporter, Canadian Pacific should benefit from increasing crop production in North America and rising global grain demand, normalizing refined fuel markets.